-If you’re wondering how to play certain titles in 4K (ultra HD) with your smaller monitor or how to setup bigger resolutions for HQ screenshots you need three (100% free) tools, respectively called Windowed Borderless Gaming, SRWE (Simple Runtime Window Editor) and GeDoSaTo.
+If you’re wondering how to play certain titles in 4K (ultra HD) with your smaller monitor, or how to setup bigger resolutions for HQ screenshots, you can try different tools.
+The most used are respectively called Windowed Borderless Gaming, SRWE (Simple Runtime Window Editor) and Universal Unreal Engine 4 Unlocker.

 How do they work?

 For WBG you only need to open it and wait until a new tray icon appears on the bottom, then right-click on it and select Add window (F3).
 Assuming you already have a running game in the background press the F3 key once you’re in it and a confirmation message will appear.
 Right-click again and select Settings > Game settings, if your game is displayed correctly type your custom resolution and click Apply (you may need to do so twice to successfully see your image bigger and with no quality loss).
 Take your screenshot and go back to your native resolution if you want to play normally again.